junyang10734/leetcode-python/README.md

 * 367 Valid Perfect Square &bigstar;
 * 374 Guess Number Higher or Lower &bigstar;
 * 441 Arranging Coins &bigstar;
+* 852 Peak Index in a Mountain Array &bigstar;
 * 1170 Compare Strings by Frequency of the Smallest Character &bigstar;
 * 1351 Count Negative Numbers in a Sorted Matrix &bigstar;
 * 33 Search in Rotated Sorted Array &bigstar;&bigstar;